-The ILAE is an international non-profit organisation registered in the United States, and is the premiere international professional association of physicians and other health professionals in the field of epilepsy.
+he ILAE is an international nonprofit organisation registered in the United States, and is the premiere international professional association of physicians and other health professionals in the field of epilepsy.
 It was founded in 1909 and has grown in size and influence in recent years.
-From its earliest years, it has been was organised into national chapters and currently there are chapters in 95 countries and over 15,000 members worldwide.
+From its earliest years, it has been organised into national chapters and currently there are chapters in 96 countries and over 15,000 members worldwide.

-The mission of the ILAE is to work towards a world where no persons' life is limited by Epilepsy.
-Its mission is to provide the highest quality of care and well-being for those afflicted with the condition and other related seizure disorders.
+The mission of the ILAE is to work towards a world where no person's life is limited by Epilepsy.
+Its goals are to promote the highest quality of care and well-being for those afflicted with the condition and other related seizure disorders.